-The alteration has enriched the rocks in $K_2O$ and depleted them in $Na_2O{\hfill}$
+The alteration has enriched the rocks in $K_2 O$ and depleted them in $Na_2 O \, .$

-The new discoveries in the South Mine Complex (SMC) generally are of a different style of mineralization - wide sulphide systems rather than the quartz vein mineralization on the Main Break complex.
-Tellurides appear to be more prevalent in the SMC compared to the historical mineralized systems in particular the occurrence of the gold telluride mineral calaverite.
+The new discoveries in the South Mine Complex (SMC) generally are of a different style of mineralization with wide sulphide systems rather than the quartz vein mineralization that is found in the Main Break complex.
+Tellurides appear to be more prevalent in the SMC, compared to the historical mineralized systems, in particular the occurrence of the gold telluride mineral calaverite.